Professor and Department Chair

 Areas of Expertise: Arab and Islamic Political Thought, Feminist Theory, Democratic Theory, Comparative Political Theory

-Michaelle Browers is professor of Politics and International Affairs and directs the Middle East and South Asia Studies Program and the Arabic Program at Wake Forest University.
+Michaelle Browers is Professor and Chair of Politics and International Affairs and directs the Middle East and South Asia Studies Program and the Arabic Program at Wake Forest University.
 She is author of Political Ideology in the Arab World: Accommodation and Transformation (Cambridge University Press, 2009) and Democracy and Civil Society in Arab Political Thought: Transcultural Possibilities (Syracuse University Press, 2006), and has edited (with Charles Kurzman) a book, entitled An Islamic Reformation?
 (Rowman and Littlefield, 2003).
 Her articles have appeared in the International Journal of Middle East Studies, Journal of Middle East Women’s Studies, Journal of Political Ideologies, Critical Review of Social and Political Philosophy, Theory and Event, and Third World Quarterly.
-She is currently completing a book length history of Arab political thought since World War II.

 B.A. in Politics, Whitman College, 1990